AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Conditionals/README.md

 ### Nesting if...else

-It is perfectly OK to put one `if...else` statement insidee another one--to nest them.
+It is perfectly OK to put one `if...else` statement inside another one--to nest them.
 For example, we could update our waether forecast application to show a further set of choices depending on what the temperature is:
 ```
 if (choice === 'sunny') {
     if (temperature < 86) {